shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 -   You may refresh the vessel duration of any vessel that is within your Tether Range.
 -   Vessels within your Cast Range continuously have their vessel duration refreshed automatically.
 -   Each time a vessel casts a spell that you shared with them, their vessel duration is refreshed.
--   You can spend 1 AP to dismiss any shared spell that one of your vessels had casted.
+-   You can spend 1 AP to dispel any shared spell that one of your vessels had casted.

 ### Subclass Capstone Feature